rdmpage/bhl-piwg-stats/README.md

 ```

 ## Citations of all BHL DOIs
+Total number of citations across all types of BHL DOI

 |type | count|
 |--|--|
 |title | 265661|
 |part | 44421|
 |piwg | 61661|

 ```mermaid
 pie title Citations of different types of BHL DOI "title":265661
    "part":44421
    "piwg":61661
 ```

 ## Top ten cited BHL DOIs (of any kind)
 These are the most cited articles with BHL DOIs for titles, parts, or segments
+Note that the DOI [10.1017/cbo9780511703829](https://opencitations.net/index/search?text=10.1017%2Fcbo9780511703829&rule=citeddoi) is NOt a BHL DOI, but OpenCitations have clustered it with all the DOIs for the same work: The Descent of Man and Selection in Relation to Sex.

 |doi | count|
 |--|--|
 |[10.5962/bhl.title.82303](https://opencitations.net/index/search?text=10.5962%2Fbhl.title.82303&rule=citeddoi) | 3769|